Language Model (LM) Invoker

 BaseModelclass (recommended).A JSON schema dictionary compatible with Pydantic's schema format.

-When structured output is enabled, the output will be stored in the structured_output attribute of the response.
+When structured output is enabled, structured output results are stored in the outputs attribute of the LMOutput object and can be accessed via the structured_outputs property.
 The output type depends on the input schema:

 Pydantic instance → The output will be a Pydantic BaseModel instance.